awesome-llm-papers/awesome-llm-papers.github.io/_publications/huang2023not.markdown

 title: 'Not All Languages Are Created Equal In Llms: Improving Multilingual Capability By Cross-lingual-thought Prompting'
 authors: Haoyang Huang et al.
-conference: Arxiv
+conference: 'Findings of the Association for Computational Linguistics: EMNLP 2023'
 year: 2023
-citations: 18
+citations: 21
 bibkey: huang2023not
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2305.07004'}]
-tags: [RAG, Prompting]
+tags: [RAG, Prompting, Evaluation]
 ---
 Large language models (LLMs) demonstrate impressive multilingual capability, but their performance varies substantially across different languages.
 In this